Datacenter-analytics-lab/energy-analytics/README.md

 | Cooling N+1 Headroom | 74.4 kWth (thermal) | ~69.5 kW |
 | Binding Constraint | **Cooling** | — |

-The three headrooms are measured in different quantities — facility kW, UPS output kW, and kWth of heat.
-Comparing them directly would be misleading, so each is also expressed as the additional IT load it would absorb, using the conversion factors detailed in [§9](#capacity-planning--decisions).
-The ranking is unchanged (cooling binds first), but the gap between cooling and electrical is narrower than the raw figures suggest.
+Where each margin is measured.
+The three headroom figures are not directly comparable, because each subsystem sits at a different point in the power chain.
+Electrical headroom (117.7 kW) is the gap between transformer capacity and total facility power at the meter, which includes cooling, UPS losses and auxiliaries.
+UPS headroom (144.4 kW) is measured at the UPS output, which carries IT load only.
+Cooling headroom (74.4 kWth) is thermal, not electrical.
+Expressed as the additional IT load each subsystem can still absorb, the ranking is cooling ~69.5 kW, electrical ~84.7 kW, UPS ~144 kW.
+That conversion, not the raw figures, is what makes cooling the binding constraint.
+See §9
 ![Capacity constraint](figures/05_capacity_constraint.png)

 ### Peak Energy Balance